alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

     └── test_app.py
 ```
 ## Add project files :page_facing_up:
-In this section we will start adding the files that will make up the base of our application.
+In this section, we will start adding the files that will make up the base of our application.

 The first file we will create is the `main.py` file, it will serve as the entry point to our application and house all our routes.
 Let's create this file now under the `app` package directory.